Sumiyoshi Taisha Shrine 住吉大社

 From Tennoji Station, walk to neighboring Tennoji-Ekimae Station and take the Hankdai Denki Uemachi Line south for approximately 15 minutes.
 Exit at Sumiyoshitorii-Mae Station.
 Sumiyoshi Taisha Shrine is on your left.

-Spend 45 minutes to an hour exploring the shrine grounds and facilities.
+Spend an hour exploring the shrine grounds and facilities.
 Consider heading to nearby Sumiyoshi Park afterward to view the seasonal blooms of flowers.